huynxtb/progcoder-shop-microservices/src/ApiGateway/README.md

 # ProG Coder

 This project was created by ProG Coder.
-Visit [ProG Coder](https://www.progcoder.com) and search for the keyword `PG Shop Microservices` to see how to install it.
+Visit [ProG Coder](https://www.progcoder.com) and search for the keyword `ProG Coder Shop Microservices` to see how to install it.

-# PG Shop Microservices
+# ProG Coder Shop Microservices

 This repository contains a suite of microservices implementing various **e-commerce** modules, including **Identity, Catalog, Basket, Discount, Order, Feedback, Search, Notification, User, Information**, and **Communicate**.
 These services utilize **NoSQL (DocumentDb, MongoDB, Redis)** and **Relational databases (PostgreSQL, SQL Server, MySQL)**, communicating via **RabbitMQ Event Driven Communication** and leveraging **YARP API Gateway**.

-Overall picture of **implementations on microservices with .NET tools** on real-world **PG Shop microservices** project.
+Overall picture of **implementations on microservices with .NET tools** on real-world **ProG Coder Shop Microservices** project.

 ![PGShopMicroservices](assets/imgs/PGShopMicroservices.png)